tmpfs/prism/doc/properties.md

 When the `experimentalPlugins` option is given plugins that handle these properties are configured.

+Note that enabling these properties makes use of the `context` object to propagate values down to child components.

 #### font

 The `font` property provides a convenient shortcut for all the [Text Style Props][].

 Only `Text` and `TextInput` components can accept these style properties so components that wish to recieve them in their computed stylesheet must specify the `supportsText` option.

-Unlike the other extended properties this property is propagated via the context which allows us to declare text styles on parent elements that do not support text and override them in child components.
+This property is propagated via the context which allows us to declare text styles on parent elements that do not support text and override them in child components.

 A simple declaration might look like: